seedsofalternative/seedsofalternative.github.io/_posts/2024-10-26-how-to-balance-dopamine-levels.md

 # What is Dopamine

-Dopamine is a neurotransmitter which governs many functions in the body, such as motivation, mood, memory, attention or sleep [[1](https://pubmed.ncbi.nlm.nih.gov/20829095/), [2](https://pubmed.ncbi.nlm.nih.gov/33499192/), [3](https://pubmed.ncbi.nlm.nih.gov/30446950/)].
+Dopamine is a neurotransmitter which governs many functions in the body, such as motivation, mood, memory, attention or sleep <sup>[1](https://pubmed.ncbi.nlm.nih.gov/20829095/), [2](https://pubmed.ncbi.nlm.nih.gov/33499192/), [3](https://pubmed.ncbi.nlm.nih.gov/30446950/)</sup>.

-Its role is to reward specific behaviour by producing a feeling of pleasure when it is released in large amounts [[4]](https://www.ncbi.nlm.nih.gov/books/NBK538242/).
-This is why dopamine is often refered to as the “**feel-good”** chemical.
+Its role is to reward specific behaviour by producing a feeling of pleasure when it is released in large amounts <sup>[4](https://www.ncbi.nlm.nih.gov/books/NBK538242/)</sup>.
+This is why dopamine is often refered to as the “**feel-good**” chemical.

 It connects pleasurable experiences and actions to a drive to repeat them.
 When our brain produces dopamine in response to a positive behaviour, we feel good, which encourages us to repeat that action, which in turn releases more dopamine.
-By associating doing what makes you feel good (positive reinforcement), dopamine dictates our **reward** pathways [[5]](https://sitn.hms.harvard.edu/flash/2018/dopamine-smartphones-battle-time/).
+By associating doing what makes you feel good (positive reinforcement), dopamine dictates our **reward** pathways <sup>[5](https://sitn.hms.harvard.edu/flash/2018/dopamine-smartphones-battle-time/)</sup>.
 In contrast, low levels of dopamine are linked to apathy and a lack of motivation for normally enjoyable activities.

-Dopamine is one of the 4 so-called “happiness hormones” : [[6]](https://www.youtube.com/watch?v=ReRcHdeUG9Y)
+Dopamine is one of the 4 so-called “happiness hormones” : <sup>[6](https://www.youtube.com/watch?v=ReRcHdeUG9Y)</sup>

 - **Endorphin**: Provides pain relief and relaxation, often creating a “runner’s high.”
 It’s released during or after exercise and while laughing.
 - **Dopamine**: Creates pleasure linked to specific actions and plays a key role in motivation within the brain’s reward system.
 It’s released when we complete a task or reach a goal.